Friday, November 16, 2018

 Late Goals Allowed

-The Isles have allowed a goal six times in the final two minutes of regulation to either tie or win a game:
+The Isles have allowed a goal one time in the final two minutes of regulation to either tie or win a game:

-The opponents have not yet challenged an Islander goal due to an offside this season.
+The Isles have not challenged a goal due to an offside this season.

 All-time Islander Leader Boards:

 1. Bryan Trottier 1123 *** 2.
 Denis Potvin 1060 *** 3.
 Bob Nystrom 900

 6. Mike Bossy 752 *** 7.
 Josh Bailey 731

 1. Mike Bossy 573 *** 2.
 Bryan Trottier 500 *** 3.
 Denis Potvin 310 …